-Smoked paprika and chipotle add vibrant flavor to a piquant, brick red broth studded with chunks of creamy sweet potato and tender lentils for an ultra-nourishing vegetarian soup topped with all the usual tortilla soup fixings.
+Smoked paprika and chipotle add vibrant flavor to a piquant, brick red broth studded with chunks of creamy sweet potato and tender lentils for an ultra-nourishing vegetarian, vegan, and gluten-free sweet potato lentil tortilla soup topped with all the fixings.

 Speaking of cravings, I have a handful of book events around the Bay Area this winter – many of which will be full of treats from Alternative Baker – and I’d love to see you there!
 More detailed info and links here.

 Another reason for my soup excitement?
 Because today is Cynthia’s (of Two Red Bowls) virtual babyshower hosted by Alana and Stephanie, and we’re all bringing bowls of yummy goodness to share (but only virtually – sad!)
 There’s pudding.
 There’s pot pie.
 There’s cobbler, cookies, and biscuits.
 There’s soup, soup, and more soup.
 It’s an orgy of comfort food, and right now, under a blanket, scarf, sweater, and cat, I couldn’t be more tempted by all of these cozy bowls.
 (Ok, it’s only 55ºF out in SF – I’m a wimp.)